-- Current (within 2 years) physical examination by physician - Current (AHA or ARC) CPR healthcare provider level training (online courses are accepted for renewal only.) - Medical Insurance covering a minimum of accident - A negative Tuberculin skin test (within last 12 months) - Measles, Mumps, and Rubella (MMR) immunity - Chicken Pox history or immunization - Hepatitis B vaccination or waiver - Liability Insurance
+- Current (within 2 years) physical examination by physician - Current American Heart Association (AHA) or American Red Cross (ARC) CPR, healthcare provider level training.
+Only AHA or ARC courses with skillcheck by a qualified instructor are accepted for recertification.
+Initial CPR must be a full 6 hour course with skillcheck. - Medical Insurance covering a minimum of accident is mandatory for clinicals and documentation must be submitted no later than one week prior to start of clinicals. - A negative Tuberculin skin test (within last 12 months) - Measles, Mumps, and Rubella (MMR) immunity - Chicken Pox history or immunization - Hepatitis B vaccination or waiver - Liability Insurance